-The system began with the introduction of the Georgetown – Union Station and Convention Center – SW Waterfront routes in 2005.
+The system began with the introduction of $1 bus service on the Georgetown – Union Station and Convention Center – SW Waterfront routes in 2005.
 In 2006, the Smithsonian – National Gallery of Art route was added to the system.
 In 2009, two routes were added: Woodley Park – Adams Morgan – McPherson Square and Union Station – Navy Yard.
 In 2010, the system expanded beyond the borders of the District with the Dupont Circle – Rosslyn route.

-Celebrating 10 years of affordable, comfortable and efficient service, the Circulator system continues to expand and is now the fourth-largest bus system in the region.
 New service along the National Mall launched in June 2015.
 Through a partnership between DDOT, DCST and National Park Service (NPS), the Circulator is now providing visitors, commuters and residents door-to-door transportation to more than 25 museums, monuments and memorials along the National Mall.